Chapter 3: She Saved My Life

 "Indeed, not everyone can shine like Vivian - just look at a poor princess from Stewart.
 She's become the industry's running joke."

 Vivian's laugh carried across the room.
-"Ladies, please!
+"Everyone, please!
 Let's not waste time discussing the past.
-We're here to celebrate new beginnings, aren't we?" she said, moving even closer to me.
+We're here to celebrate new beginnings, right?"
+She shot me a look that made my skin crawl.

 "Yeah?"
 I narrowed my eyes at him.
 "Why are you hurry?"

-Suddenly, Adam appeared at my elbow and whispered, "One of our people thinks they spotted Mrs. Vanderbilt at JFK."
+Suddenly Adam materialized next to me, his voice low and urgent.
+"Sir, one of our people spotted Mrs. Vanderbilt at JFK."

-"Security camera footage matches her description, but we lost her after the international terminal."
+"Security footage matches her description, but we lost her at international terminal."

 "Keep me posted."
 I said before Adam nodded and left.
 Elena at the airport?
 The missing papers?

 At this moment, Marcus called everyone to gather into a circle for a game, pulling me back from my thoughts.
 "Truth or dare time!
-Come on, Reg, you're not getting out of this one."
+No chickening out, Reg!"

 After a few rounds, the bottle's neck pointed right at me.

 "How did you and Vivian really meet?
-There are so many rumors..." the debutante hesitated.
+There's like, so many stories going around..."

-"Speaking of movies," Marcus grinned, "Vivian, any truth to those Oscar buzz rumors?"
+"Speaking of movies," Marcus piped up, "Vivian, what's this Oscar buzz I'm hearing about?"

 But I was barely listening.
-Something about that memory felt... off.
+Something about that kidnapping memory felt... off.
 Like trying to recall a dream that keeps slipping away.
+The details were fuzzy, distorted.
+I remembered being terrified, remembered running through dark corridors, but Vivian's face in those memories... it seemed somehow wrong, like a badly edited photo.

-Minutes later, Vivian was leaning against me.
+Next thing I knew, Vivian was all over me.
+Catching my distant expression, she tried to pull my attention back to her.
 "Take me home?" she murmured, breath warm against my ear.